abhisheksubbu/abhisheksubbu.github.io/_posts/2020-06-15-salesforce-azure-devops.md

     - **salesforceDevOrgUserName** = type the username of your developer org
 8. Click on "Save & Run".
 You will see the pipeline starting to run.
 You can click the build instance and see what the azure pipeline is doing while it is executing the commands.
 9. After the pipeline is executed, you can open the Salesforce Org in browser and navigate to Setup -> Environments -> Deploy -> Deployment Status.
 Here, you will see a recent Deployment Validation Success & a Deployment Success.
+10. Run the following command in terminal/command prompt to pull the pipeline yml file to vscode locally.
+    ``` bash
+    git pull origin master
+    ```

 This completes the setup of Azure DevOps pipeline for automating Salesforce deployments.